Get

 Any brand that you consider offering to your dog should have a disclaimer in some fashion that its food provides complete nutrition that is based on official AAFCO standards.
 Some food products proudly display the disclaimer on the front panel, while others are more obscure about it.
 Many include a statement near the nutrition information label.

 Nutritional needs vary depending on things like a dog’s age, breed, activity level, and health.
 Therefore, it’s a good idea to choose foods that are formulated for specific life stages, such as puppy, adult, and senior.
-You should also consult with your veterinarian to determine whether certain ingredients or nutrients should be avoided or sought after when choosing a food for your pup.
+You should also consult with a veterinarian to determine whether certain ingredients or nutrients should be avoided or sought after when choosing a food for your pup.

 man buying dog food at the store